deanacus/blog/about/index.md

 This site is built with [Jekyll](jekyll), hosted for free at [Surge](surge).
 The [source][repo] is available to browse on [GitHub](github)

-Check out the [Gear][gear] page to see what I use to do the things I do.
+Check out the [gear][gear] page to see what I use to do the things I do.

 [lismore]: https://en.wikipedia.org/wiki/Lismore,_New_South_Wales "Lismore"